obaldellon/web-upinfo/_posts/ter/2021-01-19-TER-S2-liste-des-sujets-2021.md

 - Nombre d'étudiants souhaité : 3 ou 4.
 - Encadrant : [Hui-Yin Wu & Bruno Cessac](mailto:hui-yin.wu@inria.fr,bruno.cessac@inria.fr).
-- Méthodes, langages ou technologies envisagés :Unity (C#).
+- Méthodes, langages ou technologies envisagés : Unity (C#).
 Basic knowledge of 3D environments and neuroscience is appreciated but not required.

 Research towards establishing neuroscientific models of human visual pathway help us answer questions about how human vision works, such as how the retina anticipates motion \[1\], with wide applications towards the design of ocular prothesis and simulating the effects of human visual pathologies.
 The validation of these models relies on presenting the model with varied stimuli, and comparing the output to experimental findings in biology.
 Currently, most of the stimuli used consist either of simple animated 2D shapes \[2\], which can lack realism, or real image and video data \[3\], which are not fully customisable.
 Here, 3D environments offer the opportunity to create stimuli that is more complex, varied, and fully controlled.